 JP Morgan Chase Precious Metals Traders in Decade Long Price Manipulation Scheme

-A multi-year investigation by the Justice Department has resulted in the convictions of two key leaders from the Precious Metals Trading Desk at JP Morgan Chase.
+The Justice Department’s multi-year investigation has resulted in the convictions of two key leaders from the Precious Metals Trading Desk at JP Morgan Chase in a long running manipulation scheme.

-The two defendants, Michael Nowak and Gregg Smith were convicted by jury of wire fraud, attempted price manipulation, commodities fraud, and price spoofing involving a scheme that spanned for more than ten years and involved.
+A jury convicted the two defendants, Michael Nowak and Gregg Smith, of wire fraud, attempted price manipulation, commodities fraud, and price spoofing involving a scheme that spanned more than ten years and involved.

-The crimes occurred during a span from at least 2008 until at least 2016.
+The crimes occurred from at least 2008 until at least 2016.
 The convicted precious metals traders face more than 20 years in prison.

-Several other traders involved in the scheme had previously plead guilty.
+Several other traders involved in the scheme had previously pleaded guilty.

-The guilty pleas and these most recent convictions provide proof to the long held belief that major Wall Street banks have been systematically manipulating the futures prices for profit.
+The guilty pleas and these most recent convictions provide proof of the long-held belief that major Wall Street banks have been systematically manipulating futures prices for profit.

-JP Morgan Chase is also a major trustee and depository for major exchanges such as COMEX and others.
+JP Morgan Chase is a major trustee and depository for significant exchanges such as COMEX.

-While some of the trades occurred prior to changes in the law in 2010, the Executives, Directors, Managers and Traders from the precious metals desk at JP Morgan Chase were directed employees to engage in illegal trading and price manipulation.
+While some trades occurred before 2010’s law changes, the executives, directors, managers, and traders from the precious metals desk at JP Morgan Chase directed employees to engage in illegal trading and price manipulation.

-It’s difficult to determine the full extent of the scale of fraud based on the evidence that is publicly available, but it is reasonable to speculate that the overall value of the price manipulation fraud cost investors billions of dollars.
+It’s difficult to determine the full extent of the scale of fraud based on the publicly available evidence.
+However, it is reasonable to speculate that the overall value of price manipulation fraud costs investors billions of dollars.

 Details provided by the DOJ show that the convicted JP Morgan employees were well compensated for their crimes.